 A contractor will only be allowed to work unaccompanied by a member of staff during the school day if he/she has provided identification and evidence of their Disclosure & Barring Service (DBS) check upon arrival.
 If no such evidence is presented, the contractor will be accompanied at all times by a member of school staff for the duration of his/her visit.
 Wherever possible, the school should be informed in advance of the intended date/time of the contractor’s visit.
 Contractors may be asked to return at a more convenient time if they arrive unannounced and their visit is inconvenient to the smooth running of the school at that time.

-Where the Local Authority (LA) has selected the Contractor, they will be responsible for all issues relating to the Contractor.

-The LA advises schools to use, if possible, a contractor recommended by the LA as the contractor will have already been assessed by the LA as competent on schools’ behalf - demonstrated by safe systems of work in place such as insurances, risk assessments, method statements and training records.

-Contractors commissioned to the school on behalf of the Local Authority (LA) are likely to have DBS clearance, but this will not be assumed, and verification will always be sought.
+Where the Local Authority (LA) has selected the Contractor, it will be responsible for all issues relating to the Contractor.
+Contractors commissioned to the school on behalf of the LA are likely to have DBS clearance, but this will not be assumed, and verification will always be sought.

+The LA no longer advises schools to usea contractor recommended by the LA, and the LA nolonger maintains a list of ‘selected contractors’ for schools to carry out building works, plumbing, flooring, glazing, heating, electrical and specialist work as before.Instead, the LA advises that Governing Bodies are free to use any contractor to undertake work at their school, but they must ensure that contractors have correct insurance, are members of the appropriate trade bodies and registered with the relevant statutory bodies for the work required.

-If the school decides not to use a LA approved contractor, the ‘Selection of Safe Contractors checklist and questionnaire’ (Appendix C) can be used as a basis to assess the proposed contractor before work is offered.
+The school can use the ‘Selection of Safe Contractors checklist and questionnaire’ (Appendix C) as a basis to assess the proposed contractor before work is offered, and also the checklist of items for discussion with contractor before work commences (Appendix D)

 Should any member of staff feel that work is being carried out in an unsafe or unprofessional manner by a contractor, they should report it immediately to the Headteacher.